nleyja/Noah_Leyja-DevOps-Interview-Prep/README.md

 ### Networking refers to interconnected computing devices that can exchange data and share resources with each other.

-### I created a VPC with terraform with a internet gateway with routing table and subnets.
+### I created a VPC with terraform with a internet gateway with routing tables and subnets in AWS.

 ### The benefits of of networking is File sharing - you can easily share data between different users, or access it remotely.